 As shown in Figure 2, in the last four years, the number of laboratory confirmed measles cases each year has been variable, ranging from no cases in 2015 to 26 in 2016.
 In 2017, five laboratory confirmed cases were reported all of which were imported or linked to an imported case within or outwith the UK.

 Throughout 2018, measles outbreaks occurred across Europe and they have continued into 2019.
-Between January and March 2019, 3789 cases of measles have been reported to ECDC.
-The countries in which the most notable increases in cases have occurred between January and March 2019 have been:
+Between January and June 2019, 10,077 cases of measles were reported to ECDC.
+Overall, the number of cases decreased in June compared to April and May with decreases noted in France, Bulgaria, Poland, Lithuania and Spain.
+According to the ECDC the countries with the most cases reported up to June 2019 are:

-The WHO has highlighted that measles incidence in the European region is the highest in a decade mainly driven by sub-optimal immunisation coverage.
-The increased activity in Europe highlights that the risk of an importation of measles into Scotland remains high.
+The WHO has highlighted that measles incidence in the European region is the highest in a decade mainly driven by sub-optimal immunisation coverage. fitfortravel shows increased activity in Europe and globally.
+This suggests that the risk of an importation of measles into Scotland remains high.

 Age distribution of cases

 The age distribution of measles cases has been variable for the past five years but Figure 3 shows the majority of cases are in children and young adults.
 For 2016, the median case age was 22 years, compared to nine years in 2014 and 15 years in 2013.
 The median age of the five measles cases in Scotland in 2017 was higher than previous years at age 27 years.
-The age of the two measles cases in Scotland in 2018 and the three cases up to March 2019 is not shown due to the potential for deductive disclosure of these cases.
+The age of the two measles cases in Scotland in 2018 is not shown due to the potential for deductive disclosure of these cases.
+The median age of the 11 measles cases in 2019, reported up to June 2019, is 19 years.

 Vaccine Uptake Statistics